 - Structural elements: Window frames, doors, gates, fences, balustrades, stairs.

-- Roofing: Sheet metal roofing, gutters, sheet metal flashings.
+- Roofing: Sheet metal roofing, gutters, flashings.

 - Facades: Facade panels, cladding, architectural details.